jabezborja/tagalang/README.md

-# Pinoice - A Tagalog Programming Language
+# TagaLang - A Tagalog Programming Language
-Pinoice is a rooftop-level tagalog-based syntax yet-procedural cautiously interpreted programming language where Filipino programmers can play with.
+TagaLang is a rooftop-level tagalog-based syntax yet-procedural cautiously interpreted programming language where Filipino programmers can play with.

-It is in the top of Python which is a high-level also so Pinoice is considered as the 'rooftop-level' programming language.
+It is in the top of Python which is a high-level also so TagaLang is considered as the 'rooftop-level' programming language.
 It's design is for readability for Filipinos to understand how programming languages really works in their native language.
 With that being said, I will try my best to make the grammar more Tagalog.

-> The reason why Pinoice is made from scratch is to make the language allow more grammar to use and more easy to read as it will use more Filipino grammar (Hopefully it can.)
+> The reason why TagaLang is made from scratch is to make the language allow more grammar to use and more easy to read as it will use more Filipino grammar (Hopefully it can.)

 ## Example
 ```
-@ Pinoice
+@ TagaLang
 baryabol operation_1 ay 2 + 5 * 5
 baryabol operation_2 ay 3

-@ Will print 30, Pinoice accurately follow the MDAS math.
+@ Will print 30, TagaLang accurately follow the MDAS math.
 ipahayag ang operation_1 + operation_2
 ```